4site-interactive-studios/engrid-docs/src/pages/docs/v2/what-is-engrid-scipts-and-client-theme.md

 - what this version adds
 - what this version removes

+Additionally, we will flag any large code changes that are worthy of full re-testing.
+Typically our changes are much more limited in scope.

 ## How can you QA test ENgrid Script or Client Theme changes?

 Any time you’ve seen `assets=` in the URL, that is an example of code changes being staged for testing before a broader rollout.
 And if there is a page level change, meaning a change in the page itself rather than just code, then we create a new page for QA testing.
 Sometimes updates it may be either or scenario, and other times it may be both.

+## What happens if something does break on live?

+We have three options we go between depending on the issue and any timing considerations

+- We investigate the issue and either stage a fix for further QA or deploy the fix to live.
+It all depends on the level of code change required to resolve the issue.

+- We revert the change, which is quick because all our code is version-controlled.

+- If it's minor enough (e.g, small styling issue), we might just wait until the next planned release